openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-This WDL document describes a task, called 'hello', and a workflow, called `wf`.
+This WDL document describes a `task`, called `hello`, and a `workflow`, called `wf`.

 * A `task` encapsulates a Bash script and a UNIX environment and presents them as a reusable function.
 * A `workflow` encapsulates a (directed, acyclic) graph of task calls that transforms input data to the desired outputs.

 Both workflows and tasks can accept input parameters and produce outputs.
-For example, the `wf` workflow has two input parameters, `File infile` and `String pattern`, and one output parameter, `Array[String] matches`.
-This simple workflow just passes its inputs to the `hello` task and returns its output.
+For example, `workflow wf` has two input parameters, `File infile` and `String pattern`, and one output parameter, `Array[String] matches`.
+This simple workflow calls `task hello`, passing through the workflow inputs to the task inputs, and using the results of `call hello` as the workflow output.

 ### Executing a WDL Workflow

 To execute this workflow, a WDL execution engine must be used (sometimes called the "WDL runtime" or "WDL implementation").
 Some popular WDL execution engines are listed in the [README](https://github.com/openwdl/wdl#execution-engines).

 Along with the WDL file, the user must provide the execution engine with values for the two input parameters.
-While implementations may provide their own mechanisms for launching workflows, all implementations minimally accept [inputs as JSON format](#json-input-format), which requires that inputs be fully qualified according to the namespacing rules described in the [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) section.
+While implementations may provide their own mechanisms for launching workflows, all implementations minimally accept [inputs as JSON format](#json-input-format), which requires that the input arguments be fully qualified according to the namespacing rules described in the [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) section.
 For example:

 |Variable     |Value    |
 |-------------|---------|